johngodlee/geosci_linux_intro/geosci_linux_intro_gitbook/login/login_personal_mac_linux_cli.md

 # Logging in to the command line from a personal Mac/Linux machine

-If you have a personal macOS or Linux machine you can use a terminal emulator such as `Terminal.app` to connect to a University Linux server.
+If you have a personal macOS or Linux machine you can use a terminal emulator such as `Terminal.app` (Mac) or gnome-terminal (Linux) to connect to a University Linux server.

+First, make sure you are connected to the University VPN service ([more information can be found here](http://www.ed.ac.uk/information-services/computing/desktop-personal/vpn)).

-Open `Terminal.app` or your terminal emulator of choice and type the following, replacing `s1234567` with your own UUN:
+Then, open `Terminal.app` or your terminal emulator of choice and type the following, replacing `s1234567` with your own UUN:

 ```
 ssh -x s1234567@burn.geos.ed.ac.uk